-Then when they get older still, you still can’t cover the ground you used to, but the game changes to encouraging them to carry on.
-“I’m tired” “Are we there yet?”
+Then when they get older still, you still can't cover the ground you used to, but the game changes to encourage them to carry on.
+'I'm tired' 'Are we there yet?'

-Then when they are teenagers, the job turns to getting them to come out and not hang out with their mates.
+Then when they are teenagers, the job turns to get them to come out and not hang out with their mates.

-We’ve been there, and currently have kids from relatively young (though he’s just started school this month), through to pre-teen and a teenager.
-I can’t promise any answers here, but here’s some of our suggestions and what we’ve found to work.
+We've been there, and currently have kids from relatively young (though he's just started school this month), through to pre-teen and teenager.
+I can't promise any answers, but here are some suggestions and what we've found to work.

-Well, if you used to do outdoor activities and now had kids, this needs no answer.
-But a lot of families are turning to outdoor activities once they have kids as concerned parents get worried about the growing childhood obesity crisis, not helped of course with the cutting of physical education in schools and the selling off of school playing fields for housing.
+If you used to do outdoor activities and now have kids, this needs no answer.
+But many families are turning to outdoor activities once they have kids as concerned parents get worried about the growing childhood obesity crisis, not helping with the cutting of physical education in schools and the selling off of school playing fields for housing.

-Getting your kids outside is good for them: the exercise, the fresh air, and even the day light is all beneficial.
+Getting your kids outside is good for them: the exercise, the fresh air, and even the daylight are all beneficial.

-Start them young, and they’ll want to continue.
-In fact, if you have a baby that has difficulty sleeping, going on a hike may be just the thing (they may sleep through the hike, but then be restless when you’re tired later of course!).
+Start them young, and they'll want to continue.
+If you have a baby with difficulty sleeping, going on a hike may be just the thing (they may sleep through the hike but then be restless when you're tired later, of course!).

 Depending on where you go helps your kids get an appreciation for the environment and history.
-Yes history.
-The British Isles is an ancient set of islands, and you can’t go far without signs of Bronze Age, Iron Age, Roman, Saxon, Viking, Normal, Medieval, or even more recent WW2 items.
+Yes, history.
+The British Isles is an ancient set of islands, and you can't go far without signs of Bronze Age, Iron Age, Roman, Saxon, Viking, Norman, Medieval, or even more recent WW2 items.
 A walk with an ancient ruined castle is great for their imagination.

 Hiking with Babies

-Despite all the gear that you appear to need these days with babies, this is actually one of the easiest stages to take your kids hiking.
+Despite all the gear you appear to need with babies, this is one of the easiest stages to take your kids hiking.

-If you are a new parent, that statement may come as a bit of a shock.
+If you are a new parent, that statement may come as a shock.

-With a child carrier back pack you can set off pretty much as before, except of course for weather conditions.
+With a child carrier backpack, you can set off pretty much as before, except for weather conditions.
 Not too hot.
 Not too cold.
-And of course make sure your little one is dressed appropriately.
+And, of course, make sure your little one is dressed appropriately.

 Hiking with Toddlers

-For small toddlers you can still use the Child Carrier, but as they grow the weight will become noticeable.
+You can still use the Child Carrier for small toddlers, but the weight will become noticeable as they grow.

-The exploring is important, and gets them used to being outside, as well as getting some exercise.
+Exploring is essential and gets them used to being outside and getting some exercise.

 Clothing - It's Important

-Just as the right gear can make a difference to adults, it can make it even more so with children, who can get cold quite easily (and too hot also).
+Just as the right gear can make a difference to adults, it can make it even more so with children, who can get cold easily (and too hot).

-You can pick up items from the high street, but just as with adult gear, you get what you pay for.
+You can pick up items from the high street, but you get what you pay for, just as with adult gear.
 Some brands, such as North Face, create child versions.
-If you are planning on doing an amount of outdoor activities, it is worth investing in the right gear for them.
+If you plan on doing several outdoor activities, it is worth investing in the right gear for them.

 Hiking with Young Children

-Time of day and how tired they are can play a big factor here.
-Some walks we’ve been on they’ve walked miles without the “I’m tired”; other days it’s not far before the “I need a carry”.
+The time of day and their tiredness can play a big factor here.
+On some walks we've been on, they've walked miles without the 'I'm tired'; other days, it's not far before the 'I need a carry'.

-Whilst they do get tired easily, a lot of it is psychological, and they haven’t yet learnt how to push on as adults do.
+While they get tired easily, a lot is psychological, and they haven't yet learnt how to push on as adults.

 - Make sure you go at their pace.
 If they want to explore something, make time to do so.

-- Have plenty of stops – if required.
-If they are happy carrying on, don’t force a stop – they may not get started again so easily.
+- Have plenty of stops - if required.
+If they are happily carrying on, don't force a stop - they may not get started again so easily.